-- shingles (a painful rash and blisters caused by a virus – herpes zoster)
+- shingles (a painful rash and blisters caused by the varicella zoster virus)

 - leprosy (a disease characterized by skin sores, muscle weakness, and nerve damage)

-- acrodermatitis (a childhood skin condition that has been associated with viruses such as hepatitis B)
+- acrodermatitis (a childhood skin condition that has been associated with conditions such as hepatitis B)

 - bug bites

 If you’ve recently started a new medication and think you have developed papules as a result, talk to your doctor about your concern.
 Don’t stop taking any medications without letting your doctor know first.
 You might also want to see your doctor if you have papules as the result of a bug bite.
 Some bugs, such as ticks, can carry harmful diseases, such as Lyme disease.
 Lyme disease can cause symptoms ranging from an uncomfortable rash to brain inflammation.
 Talk to your doctor if your symptoms from a bug bite don’t get better after home treatment.

 Treatment of your papule

 In many cases, you can treat your papule effectively at home.
 Avoiding materials that irritate your skin can help clear the papules.
 Some additional treatment steps include: